rriemann/blog/_posts/2015-07-08-stories-from-berlin-at-the-beach-bar-in-berlin-mitte.md

 However, when they realised that I just ordered Apfelschorle and not a beer, everyone was groaning.
 So they are in Berlin.

 [^1]: This is not completely true.
 I mentioned this already when I was still in Norway and someone put a coin in my hands.
-Though this doesn’t count, as I gave back the coin instead of spending it. `;)`
+Though this doesn’t count, as I gave back the coin instead of spending it. :wink: